BREKKKEN/DeenCoderRemastered/README.md

 # DeenCoderRemastered
 DeenCoderRemastered Is the remastered version of DeenCoder a Morse code translator built in python compatible with windows.
+Why did I make this?
+Beacause DeenCoder had many bugs and I thought it would be nice to make it more useable.
 # Packages
 DeenCoderRemastered has two main packages go to requirements for info on how to install them or just use these names if you already know. colorama | pyttsx3